-As to the money, I am applying for grants through Student Enterprise, and with regard to my personal investment in my business, I'm constantly reminding myself that you've got to spend it to make it.
+As to the money, I applied and received grants through Student Enterprise.
+With regard to my personal investment in my business, I'm constantly reminding myself that you've got to spend it to make it.
 I'm trying to catch the balance of being thrifty and fully committed to investing in my vision.

 What motivates you?